handsomefencer/unstoppable/README.md

 ```
 ## Usage

-Once installed, Roro provides you a CLI with a number of commands:
+Once installed, Roro provides you a Thor CLI with a number of commands:

 ```bash
 $ roro --help